Mike Slinn

 OBS Log Analyzer

-The analyzer reviews an OBS log file for common issues and problems and provide suggestions for how to solve them.
+The analyzer reviews an OBS log file for common issues and problems and provides suggestions for how to solve them.
 This innovative web-based service works very well.

 The Log Analyzer does not yet process crash logs.